-None of the rules and guidelines regarding volunteering and unpaid employment are particularly difficult to follow.
+None of the rules and guidelines regarding volunteering and unpaid employment is particularly difficult to follow.
 Understanding the nature of the experience (volunteering; internship; unpaid exploration, assessment, or training), the nature of the setting it will take place in (nonprofit, for-profit), and the nature of the activity can ensure that the necessary rules and guidelines are being applied.

 Most important is avoiding situations that are in clear violation of the labor laws (e.g., an individual "volunteering" at a for-profit sector employer).

-If you have questions regarding a specific situation, contact the US Department of Labor Wage and Hour Division or the Massachusetts Attorney General's Fair Labor Division, and the Massachusetts Department of Labor Standards.
+If you have questions regarding a specific situation, contact the US Department of Labor Wage and Hour Division: